 Potentilla (Cinquefoil): Close relative of Geum, as you can tell by the whirled rosette flower.
 Arc-en-ciel variety, with sprays of yellow edged, warm orangey red blooms bloom into autumn above mounding strawberry-like foliage.
 Deadhead to keep them blooming!
 Cut back in early spring and fertilize to get them ready for the next season.
 Great cut flower, deer resistant and pollinator friendly.

-Rudbeckia: Classic Black Eyed Susan variety “Goldsturm,” “Denver Daisy,” “Prairie Sun,” “Chim Chiminee,” “Little Goldstar” loaded with lots of small black eyed golden yellow blooms and bronzey “Cappucino” with golden hued orange & mahogany flowers.
+Rudbeckia: Classic Black Eyed Susan variety “Goldsturm,” “Denver Daisy,” “Chim Chiminee,” “Prairie Sun” and “Little Goldstar” loaded with lots of small black eyed golden yellow blooms.

-Salvia: Upright standing salvias including purple Love & Wishes, magenta Skyscraper, Victoria Blue, Black and Bloom and Russian.
+Salvia: Upright standing salvias including East Friesland, May Night, Black and Blue, Blue Hill, Marine Blue, Caradonna, and Russian.
 All loved by hummingbirds.
 No need to dead-head or prune.

-Veronica, “Speedwell,” 3 Varieties: Deadhead to keep these stunning spikes of flowers blooming spring/summer – frost!
+Veronica, “Speedwell,” 4 Varieties: Deadhead to keep these stunning spikes of flowers blooming spring/summer – frost!
 Easy to grow and great for some dramatic architecture in the garden.
-Charlotte, pure white spikes of flowers.
-Darwin’s Blue, electric violet.
-Marietta, deep violet blue flower spikes bloom spring-frost on this dwarf variety.
+Charlotte, with pure white spikes of flowers.
+Purplish pink Eveline.
+Marietta, with deep violet blue flower spikes bloom spring-frost on this dwarf variety.
+Periwinkle hued Shining Sea.

 Epimedium, 3 Varieties: Shade-loving, forest ground covers.